maccth/bilbo/README.md

 # Bilbo
-Bilbo is domain-specific language for programming with graphs at a high-level of abstraction
+Bilbo is a domain-specific language for programming with graphs at a high level of abstraction.

 Bilbo is completely cross-platform and runs on linux, macOS and windows.